-A large population-based study from the U.K. reported that the annual age-standardized rates for occurrence of radial tunnel syndrome were 2.97 per 100,000 for men and 1.42 per 100,000 for women.(27) These rates are much lower than the reported rates for carpal tunnel syndrome and cubital tunnel syndrome in the same population.
+A large population-based study from the U.K. reported that the annual age-standardized rates for occurrence of radial neuropathies were 2.97 per 100,000 for men and 1.42 per 100,000 for women.(20) These rates are much lower than the reported rates for carpal tunnel syndrome and ulnar neuropathies in the same population.

-Our searches did not identify any relevant epidemiological data concerning radial tunnel syndrome in the CMV driver population.
+Our searches did not identify any relevant epidemiological data concerning radial neuropathies in the CMV driver population.